 When are our taught postgraduates available to work?

-The final term of postgraduate courses is dedicated to completing a dissertation or research project.
+The final semester of postgraduate courses is dedicated to completing a dissertation or research project.
 This means that most postgraduate taught students look for work experience that is flexible and able to fit round their studies, for example a part-time internship or placement.

 If you would like to advertise your opportunities to our postgraduate taught students, please see the information about advertising your vacancies on Handshake.